 Folk Music, Song, And Dance Festival

 Latvia is also well-known for its folk-dance groups in dance festivals.
-One can also find Latvian music mesmerizing in the Latvian song Festival.
+One can also find Latvian music mesmerizing at the Latvian Song Festival.
 Music and performing arts enthusiasts will enjoy major opera festivals in Riga and a variety of concerts throughout the country.

 Traditional Latvian Cuisine